cryptassic/gateway-extension/README.md

 See the [official Gateway docs](https://docs.hummingbot.org/gateway/).

-The API is documented using [Swagger](./docs/swagger).
-When Gateway is started, it also generates Swagger API docs at: https://localhost:8080

 #### Unit tests

-Read this document for more details about how to write unit test in gateway: [How we write unit tests for gateway](./docs/testing.md).

-Run an individual test folder or file, because all tests are will be resource intensive
+Run an individual test folder or file, because all tests will be resource intensive.

 ```bash
 npx jest cosmos.base.test.ts